blahaj-zone/hajkey/docs/docker-compose-install.md

 # Installing Iceshrimp with Docker

-This guide is based on `docker compose`/Docker Compose v2, but `docker-compose`/Docker Compose v1 will work as well.
+This guide is based on `docker compose`/Docker Compose v2, but `docker-compose`/Docker Compose v1 should work as well.
+Docker 20.10+ is required for building your own images because of BuildKit usage, and Docker 20.10 users need to [enable BuildKit first](https://docs.docker.com/build/buildkit/#getting-started), or [upgrade to latest Docker](https://docs.docker.com/engine/install/#server).

 ## Preparations

 ### Getting needed files

-Run `git clone https://iceshrimp.dev/iceshrimp/iceshrimp` <!--but if you are not planning on building your own image, just grabbing `.config` and `docker-compose.yml.example` from the repo will suffice.-->
+Run `git clone https://iceshrimp.dev/iceshrimp/iceshrimp`, but if you are not planning on building your own image, just grabbing `.config` and `docker-compose.yml.example` from the repo will suffice.

 ### docker-compose.yml